-Uniquely, this fascinating museum celebrating Donegal’s railway heritage is based in one of the few remaining original station houses, which opened in 1889.
-The museum which has just been upgraded comprises of railway rolling stock, interesting artefacts, displays, a video presentation, model railways, a reference library, a shop and much more, including that famous Donegal welcome!
+This fascinating museum, celebrating Donegal’s railway heritage, is based in one of the few remaining original station houses, which opened in 1889.
+The museum, which has just been upgraded, comprises of railway rolling stock, interesting artefacts, displays, a video presentation, model railways, a reference library, a shop and much more, including that famous Donegal welcome.

 Enjoy homemade treats and a refreshing brew at the onsite Weighbridge coffee truck.